Spider Bennett

-Willis "Spider" Bennett (born August 4, 1943) is a retired American basketball player.
+Willis "Spider" Bennett (born August 4, 1943) is an American former basketball player.

 Born in Lakewood Township, New Jersey, Bennett played collegiately for the Winston-Salem State University.

+Bennett played for the Hartford Capitols of the Eastern Professional Basketball League (EPBL) / Eastern Basketball Association (EBA) from 1966 to 1968 and 1969 to 1972.
+He was selected to the All-EPBL First Team in 1968 and Second Team in 1970.

 He played for the Dallas Chaparrals and Houston Mavericks (1968–69) in the ABA for 59 games.